How to Check the Kernel Version in Linux

 Using the uname Command

-The uname command displays several system information including, the Linux kernel architecture, name version, and release.
+The uname command displays system information including the kernel name, version, and architecture.

 uname -srm

-The hostnamectl utility is part of systemd, and it is used to query and change the system hostname.
-It also displays the Linux distribution and kernel version:
+The hostnamectl utility is part of systemd.
+It is used to query and change the system hostname, but it also shows the Linux distribution and kernel version.
+Use this method on systemd-based systems:

 hostnamectl